clojurebridge-berlin/organization/mail_coaches.md

 ==Workshop Saturday, July 11, 9:00 - 18:00 Small breakfast & vegan/vegetarian lunch and drinks provided.

 * If you haven't yet, please make sure you read through the entire curriculum and get familiar with the Capstone application we'll be building in the workshop.
-https://clojurebridge.github.io/curriculum
+The first part of the curriculum is available in slide format. https://clojurebridge.github.io/curriculum

 https://github.com/ClojureBridge/curriculum/tree/gh-pages
 https://github.com/ClojureBridge/drawing/blob/master/curriculum/first-program.md
-The curriculum is available in slide format by the time of the workshop.
 See something that could be better?
 You can send a pull request.

 * We will use Nightcode editor.